Lake Palić: Tourism

 The lake is partially encircled with the 4.5 km long pedestrian and bicycle path.
 Main points of interest, mostly along the northern shore where the town of Palić reaches the lake, include the 19th century Hotel Park, surrounding park made of plane trees planted in the 1910s, former pulmonary sanatorium, luxurious Hotel Jezero, fairy-styled villa Lujza, red-orange castle and the restaurant “Riblja Čarda”, the location of the Vermeš' "Olympic games”.
 The vicinity of the lake is the location of many vineries, salaš’ adapted for the tourists and the Palić Watertower.

 Along the adjoining Krvavo Lake, housing for the participants of the Palić's 1970s Youth work actions was built.
 In the 1980s the venue housed elementary school pupils and high school students, while in the 1990s it was settled with the refugees from the Yugoslav wars.
 In 2014, construction of the largest students' resort in Serbia began on this location.
 It covers an area of 4.5 ha, and when completely finished in 2021 it will have a total of 700 beds.
 The complex also includes sports and conference halls.
 First visitors were expected in the spring of 2020, but due to the COVID-19 pandemic everything was postponed for March 2021.

 As the works on all projects dragged on, local political tensions arose.
 Local authorities addressed the state government to intervene with the contractors, at the same time announcing construction of the new, luxurious hotel in the same area as the other projects.
 In June 2022 it was announced that the aqua park will be finished by December 2022, costing almost €14 million in total.
+This was then prolonged to 31 May, 31 July, and end of August 2023, before the park was finally opened on 15 September 2023.